Outdoor Safety & Ethics

 19. What about wildlife, snakes, etc.?

-For any information on wildlife and snakes you might encounter on the Shawnee or in southern Illinois, visit Illinois Department of Natural Resources.
+For information on wildlife and snakes you might encounter on the Shawnee or in southern Illinois, visit Illinois Department of Natural Resources.
+There are several species of snakes on the Shawnee, only three of which are venomous, Rattlesnakes, Copperheads and Water Moccasins.
+The Timber Rattlesnake is listed as a threatened species.
 For your safety and theirs, please do not bother or harass wildlife or snakes.
+Collection, handling or removal of any snake species is prohibited.
+This includes gathering, herding, harassing, or having in your possession.

 20. I am a school teacher.
 How do I request a visit from an environmental education resource person (e.g. a visit from Smokey Bear and a fire prevention program)?

-Click here Shawnee Forest Mailroom to contact us through our Forest Mailroom, or call us at 1-800-MY-WOODS.
+Email Forest Ranger program requests to our conservation education coordinator or contact us at (1-800-699-6637).
 Please contact us at least two weeks in advance to allow time to check on the availability of resources, plan, coordinate and schedule your program.